Ready for a New Season on Broadway?

 Gorgeous and wonderfully cast when it opened in April, 2018, My Fair Lady’s longevity has opened it up to a handful of distinguished replacements, starting with Laura Benanti who stepped into the role of Eliza Doolittle.

 10 Magic Shows to See Now in NYC

 New York has a robust magic community (fittingly) hiding in plain sight.
-Some of the world’s top magicians stage mind-blowing shows in the city every week, assisted with state-of-the-art production and one-of-a-kind settings like the oldest magic shop in the city.
+Some of the world’s top magicians stage mind-blowing shows in the city every week, immersing you in the mystery with state-of-the-art production and one-of-a-kind settings like the oldest magic shop in the city.
+These long-running productions with regularly scheduled performances are only-in-New-York pieces of entertainment you can view again and again (maybe figuring out some of the illusions along the way!).
 Be astounded and amazed at these 10 shows currently running in New York.
-Abracadabra!

 Broadway News: Hugh Jackman Is The Music Man, James Corden Hosts the Tonys